Transitioning to Residential Aged Care: Loss and Grief

 Recognising the Symptoms of Grief

-The symptoms of grief may be similar to those of depression (Healthdirect 2020).
-A client who is experiencing grief may display signs such as:
+The symptoms of grief may be similar to those of depression (Healthdirect 2022).
+A person who is experiencing grief may display signs such as:

 • Refusal of care